biosimulations/biosimulations/docs/index.md

-# About
+# BioSimulations Documentation

-## Motivation and Goals of BioSimulations
+## Motivation and Goals

 More comprehensive and more predictive models have the potential to advance biology, bioengineering, and medicine.
 Building more predictive models will likely require the collaborative efforts of many investigators.
 This requires teams to be able to share and reuse model components and simulations.
-Despite extensive efforts to develop standards such as [COMBINE/OMEX ](https://combinearchive.org/), [SBML](http://sbml.org/) , and [SED-ML](https://www.sed-ml.org/)  and repositories such as BioModels, it is still often difficult to share and reuse models and simulations.
+Despite extensive efforts to develop standards such as the [COMBINE/OMEX archive format](https://combinearchive.org/), the [Kinetic Simulation Algorithm Ontology (KiSAO)](https://github.com/SED-ML/KiSAO/), the [Systems Biology Markup Language (SBML)](http://sbml.org/), and the [Simulation Experiment Description Markup Language (SED-ML)](https://www.sed-ml.org/) and repositories such as [BioModels](http://biomodels.net/) and the [Physiome Model Repository](https://models.physiomeproject.org/), it is still often difficult to share and reuse models and simulations.
 One challenge to sharing and reusing models is the disparate formats, model repositories, and simulation tools for different types of models.
 The proliferation of numerous similar formats, repositories, and tools makes it difficult, especially for non-experts, to find models and to find an appropriate simulation tool for each model.
 In addition, the existing model repositories have limited capabilities for sharing associated resources such as training data, simulation experiments, and visualizations.

-BioSimulations addresses these challenges by making it easier for researchers to share and reuse models.
-First, BioSimulations provides authors a central portal for sharing models, simulations, and visualizations.
-Importantly, authors can share models in any format, authors can share simulations that require any simulator, and authors can share arbitrarily complex visualizations.
-Second, BioSimulations provides researchers a central portal for finding models and a simple web interface for reusing any model, simulation, or visualization.
-This is achieved using BioSimulators, a collection of Docker images that abstract the details of multiple modeling frameworks, simulation algorithms, model formats, and simulation tools.
+## Key Features

+BioSimulations addresses these challenges by making it easier for researchers to share and reuse simulations.

+* **Central portal for publishing and discovering simulation projects**.
+BioSimulations provides a central portal for sharing and discovering models, simulations, and data visualizations across a broad range of modeling frameworks, model formats, simulation algorithms, simulation tools, and data visualizations.
+* **Web-based tools for interactively exploring simulation results.** BioSimulations provides results for each simulation experiment and data visualizations for interactively exploring these results.
+* **Simple tools for reusing simulation projects.** runBioSimulations provides a simple web interface for modifying simulation experiments and running new simulations.
+* **Transparent simulation.** By building upon BioSimulators, the COMBINE/OMEX archive format, KiSAO, and SED-ML, the details of each simulation experiment are fully transparent.
+This makes it easy for investigators to understand and reproduce simulation experiments.
+* **Seamless integration with model development.** BioSimulations executes simulations using BioSimulators.
+This makes it easy for investigators to continue to work with models beyond BioSimulations using the same containerized simulation tools used by BioSimuations.
+Similarly, authors can use these same tools prior to publishing models to BioSimulations.
+This avoids duplicate effort and makes it easy for investigators to debug problems.

-## Supported modeling frameworks, algorithms, formats and software tools
+## Supported Modeling Methods

-BioSimulations supports all modeling frameworks and model formats.
-However, currently BioSimulations can only simulate logical, Flux Balance Analysis (FBA), continuous kinetic (ordinary differential equations (ODE) and differential-algebraic equations (DAE)), and discrete kinetic (e.g., Stochastic Simulation Algorithms (SSA)) models that are described in using the [BioNetGen Language (BNGL)](https://bionetgen.org)  or the [Systems Biology Markup Language (SBML)](https://sbml.org) .
+Currently BioSimulations can simulate constraint-based (Flux Balance Analysis (FBA) and Resource Balance Analysis (RBA)), continuous kinetic (ordinary differential equations (ODE) and differential-algebraic equations (DAE)), discrete kinetic (e.g., Stochastic Simulation Algorithms (SSA)), logical, spatial, particle-based and hybrid models that are described in using several languages including the [BioNetGen Language (BNGL)](https://bionetgen.org), [CellML](https://cellml.org), the [GINsim](http://ginsim.org/) Markup Language, [NeuroML](https://neuroml.org/)/[Low Entropy Model Specification Langauge (LEMS)](https://lems.github.io/LEMS/), the [RBA XML format](https://sysbioinra.github.io/RBApy/), the [Systems Biology Markup Language (SBML)](https://sbml.org) including the Flux Balance Constraints and Qualitative Modeling Packages, the [Smoldyn](http://www.smoldyn.org/) simulation configuration format, and the XPP [ODE](http://www.math.pitt.edu/~bard/xpp/help/xppodes.html) format.
+Currently Biosimulations supports over 60 simulation algorithm algorithms with over 20 simulation tools.
+More information about the available simulation methods is available at [BioSimulators](https://biosimulators.org).

-BioSimulations uses the BioSimulators collection of simulation tools to simulate models.
-Through BioSimulators, BioSimulations supports a numerous algorithms for simulating logical, FBA, and kinetic models.
-BioSimulators builds upon [Docker](https://docker.com)  and [BioContainers](https://biocontainers.pro) .
-Please see [BioSimulators](https://biosimulators.org)  for more information about supported modeling frameworks, simulation algorithms, model formats, and simulation software tools.
+Importantly, BioSimulations is extensible to additional modeling frameworks, model formats, simulation algorithms, and simulation tools.
+The community can extend BioSimulations' capabilities by contributing simulation tools to [BioSimulators](https://biosimulators.org).
+More information, tutorials, and examples are example from BioSimulators.

 <div class="logos">
 <div class="logos-row">